tashoyan/httpspy/README.md

 features.
 It implements [Test Stub](http://xunitpatterns.com/Test%20Stub.html) object.
 For example, you can set up HTTP Spy to send a response with body `Fine` on every request with body `How are you`.
-You can specify as many request expectations as you wish and specify a desired response for every expectation.
+You can specify as many request expectations as you wish and a desired response for every expectation.

 A request unmatched to all specified expectation is recorded.
 During verification, HTTP Spy lists all unmatched requests and reports a failure if there are any.